 When a Direct Secure Message arrives, it will appear on the Messaging queue.
 Double-click on a message to review it and associate it with a patient chart.

 Similar to the process for importing an electronic lab result, you can review message information, including patient name, birthdate, and sex, and message details, if available.
+You can view PDF attachments, and optionally save any attachments to your workstation.
 Use the panel on the right to associate the message with a patient’s chart.
 In most cases, PCC EHR does the work for you and suggests a matching patient.
 Otherwise, you can search for any patient.

 Click “Select” to place the Direct Secure Message into the patient’s chart.